[contact-form-7 404 "Not Found"]

 What is Open Source Intelligence & how is it used?

-• It must be available on public domain
+• It must be available in the public domain

 • It must be free and legal

-Public domain entails News, Media, Magazines, Journals, Academic and Trade Publications, Company Demos and Presentations, Online Discussion Groups, Blogs, User Generated Content, Government Data, Budgets, Press Conferences, Directories, Speeches, Business Documents, Working Papers, Technical Reports, Patents and Newsletters.
-All of this in varied formats including Oral, Observed Print, Video or Online; which forms a quantum of open source data.
+Public domain entails News, Media, Magazines, Journals, Academic and Trade Publications, Company Demos and Presentations, Online Discussion Groups, Blogs, User Generated Content, Government Data, Budgets, Press Conferences, Directories, Speeches, Business Documents, Working Papers, Technical Reports, Patents, and Newsletters.
+All of this is in varied formats including Oral, Observed Print, Video, or Online; which forms a quantum of open-source data.

-All content published for an audience or available for public by request, subscription or purchase or accessible in open meetings is also open source data.
+All content published for an audience or available for the public by request, subscription, or purchase or accessible in open meetings is also open-source data.

 Organizations consciously employ Open Source Intelligence to increase conversations with their website traffic and merely enhance the effectiveness of their services to their customers.